Ficool

 "Can you bring me back from death?"

-"Yeah, you just need to make a contract with me."
+"Most certainly, you just need to make a binding contract with me."

-The boy's interest piques.
+The boy's interest piqued.
 "Okay, what's the contract?"

-"Give me your soul.
-Body and I'll give you life."
+"Give me your soul, body, and I'll give you life," she said simply.

-He looks at her blankly.
+He looked at her blankly.
 "Are you trying to trick me?"

-No tricks.
+"No!
+Don't worry, no tricks.
 It's the only way.
 You'll be reborn, just under my terms."
+She waved her hands, trying to be reassuring.

-"I want to live for real" he says, his voice suddenly steady.
+"I want to live for real.
+No limitations this time," he said, his voice suddenly steady.

-When she says the word "chaos," something in him stirs, and his interest sharpens and with no hesitation he says
+When she said the word "chaos," something in him stirred; his interest sharpened, and with no hesitation, he spoke

 "Deal."

-"Well then, let's make the soul contract.
+"Well then, let's make a soul-binding contract.
 Take my hand."

-She alters her tall stature to fit his height.
-"Close your eyes and state your past after me.
+"First, close your eyes and state your past after me."

 Then say, 'I make a soul-binding contract with Alana Renfield.'
-I'll say the same at the same time, and we'll bind as one."
+I'll say it at the same time, and we'll bind as one."

 "Well, figure it out!
-We're tight on time well, for me at least.
-That fight we had earlier drained my life force."
+We're tight on time, well, for me at least.
+That fight we had earlier drained the majority of the life span I had left."

-She sighs in frustration.
-"Names are tightly linked to your soul, so just dig deep and declare whatever comes to you." she says haste fully
+She sighed in frustration.
+"Names are tightly linked to your soul, so just dig deep and declare whatever comes to you," she said.

 "I am the great dark divine saint that turned the world upside down with the power of chaos by my side."

 "I- I- I..."
-The boy reaches deep within himself, drawing on the emotions of nothingness he once felt.
+The boy delved deep within himself, drawing on lost emotions he once felt.

 "I am someone who simply didn't exist before... once restricted by someone else's emotions."

-They open their eyes, and their souls intertwine.
-Through the outline of their bodies, the connection is clear as they say in unison:
+Through the outline of their bodies, the connection is clear, as they say in unison:

 Zero: "I make a soul-binding contract with Alana Renfield, following the path of utter chaos."